Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 -----------
-I assumed that any order placed on `join_date` was placed after the customer had become a member.
+I assumed that any order placed on the same date as  `join_date` was placed after the customer had become a member.

 ------------
 **QUESTION 6:** Which item was purchased first by the customer after they became a member?